-While Chappelle’s specials have been bogged down by controversy and overabundance (there are FOUR of them), and Seinfeld’s sank like a stone, Tamborine–the just-released special from Rock–finally delivers on the expectations of a comedy Jedi master dropping his first special in a decade.
+While Chappelle’s specials have been bogged down by controversy and overabundance (there are FOUR of them), and Seinfeld’s sank like a stone, Tamborine–the just-released special from Rock–finally delivers on the expectations of a comedic Jedi master dropping his first special in a decade.

 Tamborine’s predecessor, Kill the Messenger from 2008, was kind of a comedown from Rock’s late-’90s heyday, when Bring the Pain begat Bigger and Blacker, a perhaps unrivaled one-two punch of standup comedy.
 He still looked the same.
 He still sounded the same.
 But something was missing in the material.
 Perhaps it was a muse.